odkr/sucgi/docs/testing.md

 If the system is set up so that non-system users can run applications that they compiled themselves, then having *badenv* and *badexec* around makes no difference.
-But the system is set up so that users *cannot* compile their own applications or at least cannot run applications they compiled, then having *badenv* and *badexec* around may open up attacks vectors that had previously been foreclosed.
+But if the system is set up so that users *cannot* compile their own applications or at least cannot run applications they compiled, then having *badenv* and *badexec* around may open up attacks vectors that had previously been foreclosed.